Visit a Working Farm Like No Other

 Find our oysters off-island and locally

-In Seattle?
-Slurp down some Westcott Bay oysters at The Walrus & the Carpenter, Bar Melusine.
-Locally (on island) during summer and shoulder seasons you can find our shellfish at Tops'l, Duck Soup, Roche Harbor, San Juan Brewery, Haleys, Downriggers, Cask & Schooner, Back Door Kitchen, and Paellas San Juan (at the SJI Farmers Market).
+In Seattle/Bellevue?
+Slurp down some Westcott Bay oysters at The Walrus & the Carpenter, Bar Melusine, Rock Creek, Aqua, Westward and The Lakehouse.
+Locally (on island) during summer and shoulder seasons you can find our shellfish at McMillin’s, Tops'l, Duck Soup, Roche Harbor, San Juan Brewery, Haleys, Downriggers, Cask & Schooner, Back Door Kitchen, and Paellas San Juan.